rod-trent/OpenAISecurity/Must_Learn/Book_Version/readme.md

 * Learn About Sending Documents to Your Kindle Library. https://www.amazon.com/gp/help/customer/display.html%3FnodeId%3DG5WYD9SAF7PGXRNA.
 * As each chapter is released it is also available on Kindle Vella, the serialized book service from Amazon.
 Read more: https://rodtrent.substack.com/p/must-learn-ai-security-on-kindle

-Want a physical copy of the book?
-Paperback and hardcover editions are available from Amazon: https://amzn.to/3MZGimw